 Cons: Missing some features like time-tracking; all-device access is lacking; doesn’t integrate with as many third-party platforms as FreshBooks

 While QuickBooks Self-Employed has many of the same features as other accounting software programs, what really sets it apart is how it directly integrates with TurboTax, which is another Intuit product.
-So if you’re someone who uses TurboTax to file taxes, you’ll want to seriously consider QuickBooks Self-Employed as it can save you a ton of time getting all your data setup.
+So if you’re someone who uses TurboTax to file your self-employed taxes, you’ll want to seriously consider QuickBooks Self-Employed as it can save you a ton of time getting all your data setup.

 Some drawbacks, however, include its lack of all-device access and syncing, no time-tracking feature, and it doesn’t play as nicely with other third-party platforms outside of TurboTax.